Haunted Mansion Tablescape

 Candle Holders

-Purple Wine Goblets (a different style than mine)
+Purple Wine Goblets

 Treble Clef Flatware